andrewrgoss/andrewrgoss.com/content/resources.md

 Level up your coding skills and quickly land a job.
 This is a good place to expand your knowledge and get prepared for your next interview.<br>
 <a href="https://leetcode.com" target="_blank">leetcode.com</a>

+#### Real Python: Python Tutorials
+Learn Python online: Python tutorials for developers of all skill levels, Python books and courses, Python news, code examples, articles, and more.<br>
+<a href="https://realpython.com" target="_blank">realpython.com</a>

 #### Rosetta Code Programming Tasks
 Offers over 800 problems that can be solved through programming in different languages.
 Great for practice.<br>
 <a href="http://rosettacode.org/wiki/Category:Programming_Tasks" target="_blank">rosettacode.org/wiki/Category:Programming_Tasks</a>